Skip to content

 enabled: true

-page_size: 25
+page_rows: 25

 Design note: style.pagination is purely presentational.
 Use query-level limit when the intent is to fetch fewer rows.
-The Looker migration exporter maps limit_displayed_rows / num_rows to style.pagination.page_size, preserving the distinction between data truncation and UI paging.
+The Looker migration exporter maps limit_displayed_rows / num_rows to style.pagination.page_rows, preserving the distinction between data truncation and UI paging.

 Conditional Formatting (conditional_formatting)